 Transfers on death or gratuitous transfers to unrelated persons are taxed at a rate of 20% to 50%.

-The canton of Schwyz does not levy IHT or gift tax, and the canton of Lucerne does not levy gift tax (however, IHT is levied on donations that were made five years prior to the death of the donor).
+The canton of Schwyz does not levy IHT or gift tax.
+The canton of Lucerne does not levy gift tax (however, IHT is levied on donations that were made five years prior to the death of the donor).

 Techniques to reduce liability

-Under Swiss law, the cantonal IHT and gift tax regimes only apply if either:
+Under Swiss law, the cantonal inheritance tax (IHT) and gift tax regimes only apply if either: